nsbno/terraform-aws-pipeline-error-catcher/README.md

 ## Lambda inputs

 #### `input` (required)
-A list of outputs from a set of branches in a parallel state.
+A JSON list or object that contains outputs from previous states.
+This is where the Lambda will look for error objects.

 #### `token` (required)
 A Step Function token used to report back success or failure.